larsvilhuber/socsci-guidance-new/guidelines-other-repositories.md

----
-title: Display Guidelines for Trusted Repositories (other than AEA Data and Code Repository)
+# Display Guidelines for Trusted Repositories (other than AEA Data and Code Repository)
-toc: true
-layout: single
-date: 2023-01-23
-modified: 2023-09-08
----

 The AEA accepts replication packages from any **trusted** repository (see [list](https://social-science-data-editors.github.io/guidance/Requested_information_hosting.html#trusted-repositories)), as long as they meet certain display criteria, and otherwise satisfy the reproducibility criteria as per the AEA Data and Code Availability Policy.
 The default trusted repository is the [AEA Data and Code Repository](https://www.openicpsr.org/openicpsr/search/aea/studies).
 If you have doubts about whether a particular repository qualifies as a "trusted" repository, contact the AEA Data Editor before unnecessarily duplicating the deposit.